 - $15,000+ = .60 percent

-You won’t get rich quick with the above interest rates, but they beat savings accounts at virtually any local bank.
-Any earnings are tax deductible, making an HSA even more attractive.
+You won’t get rich quickly with the interest rates, but they beat savings accounts at virtually any local bank.
+Any earnings are tax-deductible, making an HSA even more attractive.

 Fees are an important consideration with any financial account.
 As discussed previously, Lively charges no fees to have an HSA.
 They used to charge a fee of $2.50 per month to invest with TD Ameritrade, but that has recently been removed.